PudgyPoppins/caps/README.md

 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
 		* when a user gets their own account reported, they see a warning message in the top of their profile, and their background image in the navbar turns red | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#expiration-of-messages
 * ## Calendar
+	* REMOVE THE CALENDAR AUTO-TITLE GENERATE THING, just set title to be null and blank, and just put it as a hidden field!
+	* when I add the calendars to the user detail page, the network detail page, and the nonprofit detail page, wrap this around a tag with the id #calendar
+	* In the javascript for the event update/create, I'm going to have to override some things; the calendar will be determined by an html created dropdown that has the values for the other nonprofits in the network, and their own user calendar.
+When this dropdown value changes, it automatically redirects them to the respective createview/update view of that calendar.
+If the "all_day" checkmark is clicked, then the starting and ending times will be set to 00:00 and 00:00 for the entire day
-	* create a calendar model and views
+	* create views and forms
+		* events and calendars will all have crud views.
+Events will have detail views.
+When going to what would be a calendar detail view, it'll just redirect you to the page that that calendar appears on (network detail, nonprofit detail, user detail only if you're the user, otherwise error)
+	* have a network calendar with all of the events of all of the nonprofits on it, and a nonprofit calendar with specific events on it

 	* import events from a google cal
 	* rss feeds
-	* have a network calendar with all of the events of all of the nonprofits on it, and a nonprofit calendar with specific events on it
 	* it's called calendar, but do I even want to show a calendar screen?
 Could it be like this?: https://www.kpcw.org/community-calendar#stream/0

 	* users can have their own calendars that have their own events on them.
 They could choose to subscribe to certain nonprofits / networks, and get events from there, and add their own events.